-- I really need to remember not to info-dump in my novel openings!
-I always do that when I'm trying to "intro" before the plot really kicks in.
+- I need to remember not to info-dump in my novel openings!

 - Precision and conciseness are important!
 I'm going to have to pay even more attention to my word choice and other small details while I'm editing.

 - Queries are a perfect example of the odd balance between business and artistic elements in the career of a writer.
 You have to strike a good professional tone while also having the voice and enthusiasm needed to catch interest.

 - There are a lot of really cool books that will undoubtedly be coming out soon.

 - Thrillers/contemp are still strong for the moment.

 - Focus on your character and on what's original in your Twitter pitches.

 - Make your pitches direct, concise, and as full of character as possible.

 - Also, getting rejected on live video still stings.
 But I didn't cry this time.
 Whoo!

 - Fantasy with demons is not selling right now.